The 1966 GM Electrovan is credited with being the first hydrogen

 was fueled by both super-cooled liquid hydrogen and liquid oxygen.

-Today's fuel cells use less pure oxygen that is native in the outside
+Today's fuel cells use less pure oxygen that is native in the

-enough room for 2 passengers.
+with barely enough room for 2 passengers.

 General Motors Electrovan Illustration